Monday, 20 December 2021

 • Put a halved lemon, some thyme & an orange inside the cavity but cook your stuffing separately.
 (There are plenty of pork & bread stuffings out there - try Jaimie Oliver & Ina Garten - but 67's favourite is Amazing Asian Rice Stuffing)

-• Slather bird with olive oil (better for cholesterol-phobes) or butter and cover breast with streaky bacon (opt)
+• Slather bird with olive oil (better for cholesterol-and/or dairy phobes) or butter; if you like, cover breast with streaky oir turkey bacon

-• In the bottom of the roasting pan, put a layer of sliced onions and one inch/2cm water, plus a shot of brandy if you like.
-Add a couple of chopped carrots and celery, giblets if they came with the bird; place a a metal rack/trivet in the pan and set turkey on top
+• In the bottom of the roasting pan, put a layer of sliced onions or fodmap friendly fennel (see tips below); cover with one inch/2cm water, plus a shot of brandy if you like.
+Add a couple of chopped carrots and celery, giblets if they came with the bird; place a metal rack/trivet in the pan and set turkey on top

 • 67 has found The foil tent method to be the most effective way to keep the flesh moist and to end up with wonderful pan juices.
 The foil is removed 45 mins before the end of cooking time to brown and crispen the skin.
 But feel free to follow other methods that appeal.